 Choose from one of our three printable templates (for a turkey, pilgrim hat, or bonnet); trace them onto felt, and cut out.
 For this project, you will need multiple colors of felt.
 Use contrasting colors for pilgrim hats and bonnets and their decorative bands.
 For the turkeys, you'll need at least four colors: two for the tail feathers and wattle, one for the body, and one for the beak.
 Use pinking shears or scallop-shaped craft scissors for the scallop-edged turkey pieces.

 For the bonnet, enlarge template by 50 percent on a photocopier, and trace onto felt; use contrasting colors for the hat and decorative bands.
 Cut out.
-Glue contrasting trim to the long edge of a T-shaped felt piece.
+Glue contrasting trim to long edge of T-shaped felt piece.
 Make tiny holes in the T-shaped piece as indicated on the template.
-Fold the T-flap down, and pull the side flaps in.
-Glue the edges together to form a bonnet.
-Use a needle to thread 1/8-inch-wide ribbon through the holes, and knot them at the center.
+Fold T-flap down, and pull side flaps in.
+Glue edges together to form bonnet.
+Use a needle to thread 1/8-inch-wide ribbon through the holes on bonnet flaps, and knot at the center.

 For the turkey, enlarge the template by 50 percent on a photocopier.
 Then, trace the template onto felt.
 You'll need at least four colors: two for the tail feathers and wattle, one for the body, and one for the beak.
 Cut out shapes, using pinking shears for the scallop-edged pieces.
-Glue the small tailpiece to the larger one with the straight edges flush.
-Hand-sew the long edge of the completed tailpiece to the center of the back of the body.
-Glue the wattle to the front of the body, and stitch the beak just above the wattle.
+Glue the small tail piece to the larger one with straight edges flush.
+Sew the long edge of the completed tail piece to the center of the back of the body.
+Glue the wattle to the front of the body, and stitch beak just above wattle.
 Sew on seed beads for eyes.
-Stitch the body halves together to form a tube, and leave the straight end open.
+Stitch body halves together to form a tube, and leave the straight end open.
 Place finger puppets on the ends of colored candy sticks, and arrange in containers on the table.